rlingineni/airppt/README.md

 AirPPT is a program to allow you to go from powerpoint slide to working (workable) HTML.
 No dirty stuff.

 It was built from scratch.
 Type friendly, and extensible.
-Read on to get started or the [wiki](https://github.com/rlingineni/airppt/wiki) to get started.
+Read on to get started or the [wiki](https://github.com/rlingineni/airppt/wiki) to understand how it works.

 ### Quick Start